One of the best ways you can manage your health care budget is to take advantage of a Health Care Reimbursement Account (HCRA).

 - Non-PPO penalties

-- Over-the-counter items in these eligible categories: bandages and wraps, birth control, braces and supports, catheters, contact lens supplies, denture adhesive, diagnostic tests and monitors, first-aid supplies, insulin and diabetes supplies, ostomy products, reading glasses, wheelchairs, walkers and canes
+- Over-the-counter items in these eligible categories: bandages and wraps, birth control, menstrual supplies, braces and supports, catheters, contact lens supplies, denture adhesive, diagnostic tests and monitors, first-aid supplies, insulin and diabetes supplies, ostomy products, reading glasses, wheelchairs, walkers and canes, and personal protective supplies such as face masks, hand sanitizer and sanitizing wipes

 - Transportation expenses to and from your health care provider